AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## How do I enable or disable the Meltdown and Spectre patches for Linux images?

-For information about the security vulnerabilities and public images involved as well as how to enable or disable security vulnerability patches, see [How do I enable or disable the Meltdown and Spectre patches for Linux images?]().
+For information about the security vulnerabilities and public images involved as well as how to enable or disable security vulnerability patches, see [How do I enable or disable the Meltdown and Spectre patches for Linux images?]()

 ## After I use a CentOS or Windows ECS instance for an extended period of time without restarting it, the instance is disconnected from the network, the network is no longer available, or the public or private IP address of the instance cannot be pinged.
 What do I do?